mainmatter/qunit-dom/API.md

 ### doesNotIncludeText

-Assert that the text of the [HTMLElement][] or an [HTMLElement][] matching the `selector` does not contain the given `text`, using the [`textContent`](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) attribute.
+Assert that the text of the [HTMLElement][] or an [HTMLElement][] matching the `selector` does not include the given `text`, using the [`textContent`](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) attribute.